-Lowry Snow currently serves in the Utah House of Representatives and is a member of the House Judiciary Standing Committee.
+Lowry Snow served in the Utah House of Representatives for ten years from 2012 to 2022.
 He is a past President of the Utah State Bar.
-He was a charter board member of the Southern Utah Community Legal Center; a non-profit organized and dedicated to the delivery of pro-bono legal services to the underprivileged in Southern Utah.
+He has served as a charter board member of the Southern Utah Community Legal Center; a non-profit organized and dedicated to the delivery of pro-bono legal services to the underprivileged in Southern Utah.
 He is the immediate past Chairman of the Utah State Judicial Performance Evaluation Commission and past Chair of the Washington County Economic Development Council.
 He was recently recognized by the Utah State Bar when he was awarded the Lifetime Service Award.

 April Cooper - Governor Appointee

 April Cooper was appointed to serve on the board by Governor Herbert.
 She is the CEO/president of Alpine Companies, which is consistently ranked as one of Utah’s fastest-growing companies with over $250 million in federal prime contracts awarded since 2016.
 April has experience in government property and loan servicing as well as disposition.
 She is adept in financing, audit, accounting, compliance, and mergers and acquisitions (M&A).

 Ryan Starks - Governor Appointee

 Ryan Starks was previously the managing director of growth and innovation in the Governor’s Office of Economic Opportunity, overseeing business expansion programs and partnerships, rural economic development, international trade and diplomacy, and Utah’s targeted industries initiative.
 He helped stand up the Utah Immigration Assistance Center, the Utah Broadband Center, and the $69 million Utah Small Business Credit Initiative.
 He also serves as an honorary commander of the 419-fighter wing at Utah’s Hill Air Force Base.